-Operating ratio is computed by dividing operating expenses by net sales.
-It is expressed in percentage.
+Operating ratio (also known as operating cost ratio or operating expense ratio) is computed by dividing operating expenses of a particular period by net sales made during that period.
+Like expense ratio, it is expressed in percentage.

 Operating ratio is computed as follows: